Skip to content

 8

-# Basic, with jump host
+# Basic, with jump host (new modular entry point)

-python -m main -d devices.txt -o audit.xlsx
+python -m switch_audit -d devices.txt -o audit.xlsx

 # Direct (no bastion), 20 workers, stale disabled

-python -m main --direct -w 20 --stale-days 0 -d devices.txt -o audit.xlsx
+python -m switch_audit --direct -w 20 --stale-days 0 -d devices.txt -o audit.xlsx

 # Conservative concurrency, higher stale threshold, verbose

-python -m main -w 4 --stale-days 90 --debug -d devices.txt -o siteA.xlsx
+python -m switch_audit -w 4 --stale-days 90 --debug -d devices.txt -o siteA.xlsx

 🧠 FAQs